boretech/cli/README.md

 ## Notice

-Bore-cli is an internal company version for internal company use only.
+@boretech/cli is an internal company version for internal company use only.
 Therefore, some of its functions will be authorized used with company assets.
 A public version that does not contain sensitive company information will be released later.

 ## JiShu lowcode platform